 Thank the Lord every day for your blessings, even if they’re hard to see!

-Rachel Schettler attends Abundant Life Tabernacle in Worthington, Minnesota.
+Written by: Rachel Schettler.
+They attend Abundant Life Tabernacle in Worthington, Minnesota.
 She is a stay-at-home mom of four amazing boys.